Columbia University Archives: Alumni Search

 Dates of Attendance and Degree Information

 The University Registrar's Office can confirm attendance dates and graduation information via e-mail at registrar@columbia.edu but are unable to provide information about what classes students took or what grades they received while enrolled at Columbia.
 Please note that the Family Education Rights and Privacy Act (FERPA) (20 U.S.C.
 1232g; CFR Part 99) is a Federal law that protects the privacy of student education records.
 For living students, schools must have written permission from the parent or eligible student in order to release any information from a student's educational record.
-For deceased students one usually has to show legal proof of a familial relationship or be the executor of the estate.
+For deceased students one usually has to show legal proof of a familial relationship, be the executor of the estate or possess power of attorney on behalf of the student in question.

 Release of Academic Information for Deceased Students